apigear-io/apigear-docs/content/en/simulation/scenario.md

 menuTitle: Scenarios
 ---

-A scenario is a document describing the data and behavior of a service for the simulation protocol.
+A scenario is a document describing the data and behavior of one or more services for the simulation server.
+The simulation server is embedded into the ApiGear Studio tool.
+The simulation server can be used using the simulation protocol over HTTP or WebSockets.
+Support for the simulation protocol does come with most of ApiGear Blueprint Templates.

 It can provide simulation to one or more services and their operation endpoints.
 The format of a scenario is described here.